LukasFuchs/FDCSGm/README.md

 # Advection equation
    In  case the material is not moving, one can solve the energy equation only for the diffusive part (e.g., an intrusion problem or a non-deformation lithosphere).
 Generally, however, the material is moving and certain properties need to be advected with the flow (e.g., the temperature).
 Thermal mantle convection is a perfect example on how to transport heat with both diffusion (especiall in the thermal boundary layers) and advection (mainly within the interior).

    The energy equation can be solved simultaneously with the diffusive and convective part using different discretization methods (interestingly, *FTCS* is stable with some numerical diffusion).
 However, for the sake of simplicity and a more conveniant way to teach both mechanisms (at least in my opinion), I do prefer, so far, the operator-splitting method, that is, I first solve for the convective part of the energy equation, followed by the conductive part.
 The conducitve part can be solved by the different discretization methods as described above and the convective part by the e.g., upwind, semi-lagrangian, or passive tracer method.
-Advection can then generally be described in an Eulerian reference frame as followed:
+Advection of a certain property *f* can then generally be described in an Eulerian reference frame as followed:

 $\frac{\partial f}{\partial t} = - \overrightarrow{v} \cdot \nabla f$.&emsp;&emsp;&emsp;(23)